Menu

 Transferring to an Automated Bond Ladder Account

-- Other securities or unsupported investments cannot not be transferred into your Wealthfront Automated Bond Ladder Account.
+Other securities or unsupported investments cannot be transferred into your Wealthfront Automated Bond Ladder Account.

 Wealthfront prepared this article for informational purposes and is not intended as tax advice nor as an offer, recommendation, or solicitation to buy or sell any security.
 Wealthfront does not represent that any strategy will result in any of the outcomes described, including the effectiveness of any strategy in reducing tax liability, as this depends on an investor’s specific tax and investment profile.
 Investors are encouraged to consult their personal tax advisors regarding their unique circumstances and any outcomes/consequences that may result from any investment strategy.
 Investors and their personal tax advisors are responsible for how the transactions in an account are reported to the IRS or any other taxing authority.